 It’s 1:06 am now and here I am stranded in the KLIA airport, Kuala Lumpur -waiting for my connecting flight going to Osaka.
-I could probably wear another layer here as a cover from the chilly airport’s aircon.
 It’s not my first time spending a night in the airport, but the thing is, I didn’t know that I’ll be spending my night here.
-That explain why I didn’t wear a thicker sweater.
-The first time it happened, it was by conscious choice, but even then I was only wearing a shirt.
-Pure rookie mistake!
+I could probably wear another layer here as a cover from the chilly airport’s aircon if I have a crystal ball… The first time it happened, it was by conscious choice, but even then I was only wearing a shirt, which was pure rookie mistake!

 I was in Singapore’s airport at that time, waiting for my connecting flight to Hong Kong.
-Traveling backpacker style, I thought I gotta try what it’s like sleeping in the airport at least once!
+Traveling backpacker style, I thought I gotta try what it’s like sleeping in the airport at least once.
 Plus, Singapore’s airport sounds sleepers friendly from what I’ve read.
-What I read turns out to be misleading… I couldn’t find a comfortable place to sleep albeit I’ve moved around between its terminals.
+What I read turns out to be misleading… I couldn’t find a comfortable place to sleep between its three terminals (the fourth terminal hadn’t been built that time).
 In the end, I was groggy the whole morning from lack of sleep and as soon as I landed in Hong Kong that afternoon, I passed out.
 It cost me my first day in Hong Kong since all I did was catching up on my sleep.
 Totally not worth it.

 Which brought me to the current situation…

 I booked Sama Sama Express at the KLIA 2, thinking that it was the best option for me to spend the night during my layover instead of just sitting around the airport for eight hours.
 The only problem is that I didn’t read all the prints on my hotel reservation.

 It says, “Please ensure you check through your baggage to your next destination if you are on transit, …”